microsoft/msix-packaging/README.md

 ## Build
 ----------
-### On Windows using Visual Studio 2017 nmake:
+### On Windows using Visual Studio nmake:
 ```
-   makewin.cmd
+   makewin.cmd <x86|x64>

+   This will start MSVC environment calling vcvarsall.bat <arch>, clean the output directory, call cmake and nmake.
+The latest Visual Studio version is obtained by calling vswhere.exe
 ```

 ### On Mac using make: